Cocking Lime Works: Present use and future plans

 The chalk pit was abandoned in 1999, although chalk is occasionally extracted for local use.
 The quarry remains the property of the Cowdray Estate, who manage it as part of their pheasant shooting.
 The estate has 18 drives on 3,500 acres at Cocking, with the chalk pit being described as the estate's "signature drive".

 In May 2011, Cowdray Estate applied for planning permission to use the chalk pit as an inert landfill site.
 The application was rejected by West Sussex County Council.

 In 2012, Cowdray Estate published proposals to redevelop the site of the lime works "to provide overnight camping facilities for walkers and cyclists using the South Downs Way, together with a visitor facility for the industrial archaeology of the lime works".
-This proposal would necessitate the demolition of all the buildings on the site other than the bank of lime kilns.
+This proposal would have necessitated the demolition of all the buildings on the site other than the bank of lime kilns.